oobabooga/text-generation-webui/README.md

 To download a protected model, set env vars `HF_USER` and `HF_PASS` to your Hugging Face username and password (or [User Access Token](https://huggingface.co/settings/tokens)).
 The model's terms must first be accepted on the HF website.

 Many types of models and quantizations such as RWKV, GGML, and GPTQ are supported.
+For most users quantization is highly recommended due to the performance and memory benefits it provides.
 For detailed instructions [check out the specific documentation for each type](docs/README.md).

 ## Starting the web UI